(Beijing Journal/Part Seven)

 •Barry brought the things he bought and biked them to the

-then brightened as he bunkoed all the big boys, and broke the bank of all its crass Casino cash.
+ballroom for the big band bash—then brightened as he bunkoed all the big boys, and broke the bank of all its crass Casino cash.

-• Enough of eating everything in easy English eateries, where Elephants all egress to the Exit in the east and aging, ailing, Alligators frolic in the foam of every frightful fish-fry feast.
+• Enough of eating everything in easy English eateries, where Elephants all egress to the Exit in the east —and aging, ailing, Alligators frolic in the foam of every frightful fish-fry feast.

 After the tongue twisters, I turn to the textbook.